 - Check out all the sections of the form in advance so you will have an idea of what is being asked for and to give yourself time to gather all the information required for submission (e.g. public keys of colleagues and advisors). - Read the instructions for filling out the form given in this guide and on the form itself carefully.
 Also check the list of FAQs.
 Many of your questions or doubts will be answered in this information.
-Do this before contacting the FCT with your questions. - The Announcement of the Call for Proposals and the Regulations contain important information that you should be familiar with before you begin to submit your project proposal.
-Read them carefully. - Read the News section on the projects portal regularly. - Create a document in Notepad or another word processor with the contents that you will later copy and paste into the proposal form text fields.
+Do this before contacting the FCT with your questions. - The Announcement of Call for Proposals and the Regulations contain important information that you should be familiar with before you begin to submit your project proposal.
+Read them carefully. - Read the News section on the projects portal regularly. - Create a document in Notepad or another word processor with the contents that you will later copy and paste into the application form text fields.
 This way you will be able to fill out the form more quickly and won't run the risk of your session expiring before you are able to save the data. - The proposal should not be fully prepared in a word processor and copied to the form only after that.
 The text should be directly input in the form or, you can copy, paste and save to the form sub-components previously prepared with a word processor.
 You can always globally visualize the contents of the form, and validate each of its sections thus reducing the errors during project preparation. - Do not use quotation marks (") to embrace parts of your text.
-Even though we are trying to solve the problem, some sections of the form are not yet quotation mark error free.
 Some types of quotation marks (") may determine that the text after them is ignored.
-Please verify if your saved text corresponds to what you have planned. - As you save the data in different fields on the proposal form, the system will alert you if there are errors; correct the errors as you go along during the proposal writing process.
+Please verify if your saved text corresponds to what you have planned. - As you save the data in different fields on the application form, the system will alert you if there are errors; correct the errors as you go along during the proposal writing process.
 Trying to correct all the errors just before the deadline for submission can be a difficult task or may even disqualify your proposal. - The system provides an explanation for each error detected.
 Read and interpret this message carefully and proceed accordingly.
 It is much faster to do this than to contact the FCT to report the error messages you get when you have made a mistake completing the form. - There is usually a final verification process before sealing the proposal which may detect additional problems.
 Waiting until the last minute to make corrections can be risky. - Do not assume that a form or the rules for submission are the same as they were the last time you submitted a proposal for the same type of call.
-For example: for some time, following the example of other European calls for proposals, all major calls organized by FCT have closed at 5 pm Lisbon time. - Probably the best advice we can give any candidate to a major call where proposals are submitted online, such as some of the FCT calls for project proposals, is: plan and complete your proposal process as early as possible.
-That way you can ensure that in the event it is needed, the FCT can provide you the best possible assistance.
-Don't find yourself in the situation illustrated in the graph below showing when candidates sealed their applications for the call of projects in 2009.